 Assembly Bill 52 aims to expand the homestead income tax credit in Wisconsin by making several key changes to the existing law.
 The bill proposes to reduce the percentage used to calculate the credit for household income exceeding $8,060 from 8.785% to 5.614%, while also increasing the maximum allowable household income from $24,680 to $35,000.
 Additionally, the bill introduces provisions to index the income thresholds and maximum property tax amounts for inflation in future tax years.
-The bill repeals certain existing provisions related to eligibility and modifies others to clarify the requirements for claiming the credit.
+The bill repeals certain existing provisions related to eligibility and modifies the requirements for disabled claimants, ensuring they provide proof of their disability for the tax year in question.

 Statutes affected: